isdidum/didum-isp/readme.md

 [Visit](https://isdidum.github.io/didum-api/) my ISP information page (gh-pages).

 This file has been generated for documentation purposes<br/>
-Revised & updated on Friday, October 29, 2021
+Revised & updated on Thursday, November 12, 2021

 `------------------`<br/>
 *Prepared by Didum* <br/>